 Just wanted to go over the things that you needed to be looking out for, you know, if your ads do get flagged for those political issues or social issues, and then kind of how to manage that once it is flagged or how to be proactive and make sure that your ads never do get flagged so that they are displayed and you don’t have any delays in the approval process or having to appeal and get those approved on Facebook’s timeline.

 I appreciate you for jumping on.
 I hope it was valuable to learn a little bit more about the political ads and how those are affecting the estate planning and elder law firms around the country right now.
-But yeah, it shouldn’t be something that you’re worried about, just structure ’em a little bit differently, make sure that those keywords really aren’t used, and if they are, just manipulate them so they don’t get flagged.
+But yeah, it shouldn’t be something that you’re worried about, just structure them a little bit differently, make sure that those keywords really aren’t used, and if they are, just manipulate them so they don’t get flagged.

-And if you do have any questions about this stuff in the future, feel free to shoot us an email firstname.lastname@example.org, and we’d be happy to help anybody out with that.
-Again, thanks.
+And if you do have any questions about this stuff in the future, feel free to shoot us an email firstname.lastname@example.org, and we’d be happy to help.